Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 ```julia
 jprob = DelayJumpProblem(jumpsys, dprob, DelayRejection(), delayjumpset, de_chan0, save_positions=(true,true))
 ```
 where `DelayJumpProblem` inputs `jumpsys`,`DiscreteProblem`, `DelayJumpSet`, the algorithm we choose and the initial condition of the delay channel `de_chan0`.

+Let's put aside our `DelayJumpProblem` for the moment and see how to define the delay system in another way.

-### Second route: `JumpSet + DiscreteProblem + DelayJumpSet`
+## Second route: `JumpSet + DiscreteProblem + DelayJumpSet`
-Here we explain how to define the `DelayJumpProblem` in another way.
+Now we explain how to define the `DelayJumpProblem` in another way.
 To that aim, we should first define the parameters and the mass-action jump (see [Defining a Mass Action Jump](https://diffeq.sciml.ai/stable/types/jump_types/#Defining-a-Mass-Action-Jump) for details) and construct `Jumpset`.
+### Markovian part
 ```julia
 ρ, r = [1e-4, 1e-2]
 rate1 = [ρ, r]